gabrieldeavila/duas-linguas/README.md

 Every lesson will be documented on the folder `lessons`.

+Each lesson should have a tag, so you can easily find it later.

 I recommend starting with the first lesson and following along.

 But before you begin, I recommend cloning the repository: